Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 The official site – Ticket Oosumo English sumo wrestling site (all tickets except Nagoya)

-We found the easiest way to purchase Japan sumo wrestling tickets was to buy online on the official site which is the Ticket Oosumo English website, and then pick up the tickets from 7-Eleven convenience stores.
+The direct way to purchase Japan sumo wrestling tickets is to buy online on the official site which is the Ticket Oosumo English website, and then pick up the tickets from 7-Eleven convenience stores.

 You can go to any 7-Eleven to pick up your pre-booked sumo tickets (just show your booking confirmation email and ask the store staff to print off your sumo ticket at the till).